ElvinGarcia/Elvin.github.io/_drafts/creating_a_ruby_gem.md

 # Creating a Ruby Gem with Bundler

-Creating a Ruby gem could an intimidating task but a well worth it goal to pursue.
-I"ll be going over on how to get started, the structure of it all and eventually publish your newly minted gem.
+Creating a Ruby gem can be an intimidating task.
+Nonetheless a well worthy goal.
+I"ll be going over on how to get started creating a ruby gem and the structure of a gem.

+## Lets Get Started

-## Gem File structure
+# Gem File structure
-To get a better understanding of gem's structure we will go over the methodical structure it gems require.
-We will start by creating a gem with bundler which is a gem manager.
-More information on [Bundler](https://bundler.io/) can be found at the following link. [https://bundler.io/Bundler](https://bundler.io/)
+To get a better understanding of a gem's structure we will go over the methodical structure most gems posses.
+We will start by creating a gem with bundler which is a ruby gem manager.
+More information on [Bundler](https://bundler.io/) can be found at the following site. [https://bundler.io/Bundler](https://bundler.io/)

-We will start by creating an app 'app_name'.
+We will start by creating an app called 'product_review'.
+The app will scrape a live site and return its information back to the user in a well organize order.
-Once we open up terminal on a mac and navigate to the directory we want our gem to reside we type the following
+Once we fire up the terminal , given that we already have bundler install in out system, and navigated to the directory we want our gem to reside we simply type the following command `:`

     `bundle gem app_name`

-Once that completed you should have a similar file structure as the following
+Once its completed you should have a similar file structure as the following

    ![GemStructure]({{ site.url }}/images/RubyGem_File_Structure.png)

    {%include creating_a_ruby_gem_table.html%}

-## Requiring files
+# Requiring files

 The first step in creating a ruby gem is requiring the necessary files for your environment.
 What this means is telling your gem what files it should know about.
 I place this code in the the lib directory/product_review.rb
-On my product_review gem I required the following files.
+On my product_review app.
+I required the following files.

       require "nokogiri"